Print Options

 International Students

-Students from abroad may be required to submit, in addition to the usual credentials, proof of proficiency in English and, if admitted, documentation of all sources of financial support for any expenses not covered by any funding provided by the University.
-Only those students from abroad who hold the equivalent of a U.S. bachelor’s degree will be considered for admission.
+Students who require visa support from the University will be required to submit, if admitted, documentation of all sources of financial support for any expenses not covered by any funding provided by the University.

 Application Deadlines

 Applications for admission and for aid must be submitted by the appropriate deadline.
 Application deadlines can be found on the online applications and may be as early as December 1 for the following autumn.
-Incomplete applications will be evaluated on the basis of materials received at the time of the regular review process.
+Incomplete applications may be reviewed at the discretion of each program, but such review is not guaranteed.

 Part-Time Study